 Matrix input levels are controlled from the Assignable Output Encoders.
-The master output of each Matrix mixer is controlled from the Assignable Output Faders
+The master output of each Matrix mixer is controlled from the Assignable Output Faders.
+Adjacent Matrix inputs can be linked or unlinked.

 See Chapter 11, "Matrix Mixers and PQ Mixers."